OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Related Work

 Table~\ref{tab:sota_3d} compares state-of-the-art semantic reconstruction methods for outdoor robot navigation relevance.
 Key requirements include real-time performance for robot control, zero-shot applicability to new environments, and avoidance of object-centric priors for accurate segmentation of non-salient objects.
-OTAS is the only method meeting all criteria.
+OTAS is the only method meeting all criteria, enabling training-free and fast robotic deployment.